daniel-ginting/ThemeSwitcher/README.md

 ## Quick Definition

-In this app, user are able to shift the color theme of the site between
+In this app, user are able to shift the color theme of the site between D

 ## Live Site